ctu-mrs/ctu-mrs.github.io/docs/hardware/px4_configuration.md

 SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", ATTRS{serial}=="A50285BI", SYMLINK+="pixhawk",OWNER="mrs",MODE="0666"
 ```

 Replace idVendor, idProduct and serial with you values, and change the OWNER name to your user name.
-Now, if you disconnect and reconnect pixhawk, it should show up as `/dev/pixhawk`.
+Now, if you disconnect and reconnect the Pixhawk, it should show up as `/dev/pixhawk`.
 Now you should be able to run mavros:

 ```bash
 roslaunch mrs_uav_general mavros_uav.launch